Self-Supervised Learning as Discrete Communication: Supplementary Ablations.

 \textbf{Head reset frequency.} This ablation further characterizes the optional head reinitialization mechanism introduced in the main paper.
 In particular, We study the effect of the projection head reset frequency $n$ on retrieval performance.
 As shown in Tab.~\ref{tab:ablation-reset}, periodically resetting the head significantly improves the model compared to keeping a fixed head ($n=\infty$), which shows that periodically changing the parameterization of the discrete channel allows the backbone to further adapt its representations to the source domain, beyond what is achieved with a fixed coding scheme.
 Resetting too frequently degrades performance, likely because the model does not have sufficient time to adapt to each coding scheme.

 \textbf{Hard vs. soft binary targets.} These experiments further justify the target construction choice adopted in the main experiments, namely hard thresholding at 0.5.
 This choice naturally follows from the Bernoulli parameterization and corresponds to maximum a posteriori decoding under a symmetric prior.
 We compare this strategy with soft continuous targets obtained via sigmoid activation.
 As shown in Tab.~\ref{tab:ablation-softhard}, soft targets lead to unstable optimization at high temperatures, with the binary cross-entropy loss failing to converge.
 We attribute this behavior to the ambiguity and instability of the targets across training iterations.
-When using lower temperatures, the model operates closer to the thresholding regime and can converge; however, performance remains sensitive to temperature tuning and consistently slightly inferior.
+When using lower temperatures, the model operates closer to the thresholding regime and can converge.
+We hypothesize that this is because such temperatures already lead to nearly binary targets.
+In practice, we analyze the actual target distribution and find that, for instance, at $\tau=0.1$, $48.33\%$ of the values are $>0.99$ and $48.25\%$ are $<0.01$, and at $\tau=0.01$, this increases to $49.66\%$ and $49.99\%$ respectively.
+However, performance remains sensitive to temperature tuning and consistently slightly inferior.
 In contrast, deterministic hard thresholding yields stable optimization and the best performance, providing a stronger and more reliable supervision signal under the discrete agreement objective.